-10,089 at the bank 1,433 at Santander Consumer Bank S.A. and its subsidiaries 114 at Santander Factoring Sp. z o. o.
-100 at Santander TFI S.A.
+10,089 at the bank 114 at Santander Factoring Sp. z o. o.
+12,072 employees of the Santander Bank Polska Group, including: 336 at Santander Leasing S.A. and its subsidiaries 336 at Santander Leasing S.A. and its subsidiaries 1100 at Santander TFI S.A.

-- → 15% were newly hired Group employees. - → 14% was the level of employee turnover in the Group. - → Group employees are not covered by collective labour agreements.
+- > 15% were newly hired Group employees. - → 14% was the level of employee turnover in the Group. - → Group employees are not covered by collective labour agreements.
 There are 5 trade union organisations in the bank.

-&lt;sup>18 At the time of preparing this Report, the Group does not have a systematic solution to report the number of employees without completely avoiding double counting within Group companies, which results from individuals being employed in more than 1 Group company at the same time.
+18 At the time of preparing this Report, the Group does not have a systematic solution to report the number of employees without completely avoiding double counting within Group companies, which results from individuals being employed in more than 1 Group company at the same time.
 The Group is working on implementing solutions to improve the reported data.
 Any double counting of relates to part-time contract employees and may represent 4% of the total number of employees.